 ```

 To render a Quarto website, look for the Build tab in the top right of RStudio and click Render Website.
-The rendered website should now appear in the Viewer pane on the bottom-right panel of Rstudio.
+The rendered website should now appear in the Viewer pane on the bottom-right panel of RStudio.
 If you navigate to the Files pane on the same panel, you should also see that a _site folder has been created to hold the content of the rendered site.
 Try opening the index.html file in your web browser.
 You should see the website in Figure 10-8.

 [F10008.png]